FlavioBravo/great-jakes-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Other technologies are used like sass and typescript, and atomic design for the project structure.

+Finally, this project is a challenge from [Great Jakes](https://www.greatjakes.com/).

+# Figma Design

+This design was developed according to [Figma Design](https://www.figma.com/design/36efjlny7OEaubY4BktKqa/Styling-Challenge?node-id=0-1&node-type=CANVAS&t=jWO3fALd5HQm2Y4R-0).

 ## Available Scripts